logchange/logchange.github.io/docs/tools/logchange/usage.md

 ├── unreleased/           # Default unreleased changes
 ```

-When releasing v1.3.7, Logchange looks for `unreleased-1.3.7` first, then falls back to `unreleased`.
+When releasing v1.3.7, logchange looks for `unreleased-1.3.7` first, then falls back to `unreleased`.

 ### Branch Management